pajlads/DinkPlugin/docs/json-examples.md

 `groupIronClanName` is only sent when the player is a GIM and has the advanced setting `Send GIM Clan Name` enabled.
 The `discordUser` object is only sent when Discord is open and the advanced setting `Send Discord Profile` is enabled.

 Note: The examples below omit `playerName`, `accountType`, and `dinkAccountHash` keys because they are always the same.

-Also, `embeds` is excluded for simplicity.
+Also, `content` is populated instead of `embeds` for simplicity; this would correspond to the advanced setting `Use Rich Embeds` being disabled.
+Third-party integrations should rely on the `extra` object instead of `content`/`embeds`.

 ### Deaths